cbase 1.50.0

 Here is the caller graph for this function:

-Uses ZERO physical RAM.
-The returned pointer cannot be read or written until the range (or a sub-range) is committed with os_mem_commit().
+Does not allocate physical RAM.
+The returned pointer cannot be read or written until mem_os_commit() is called on a sub-range.

 Parameters